MathiewMay/tux-mod-manager/README.md

 # Tux Mod Manager
-TMM is a Linux native mod manager made with the Tauri toolkit, it can, install, load, remove, and deploy mods for both linux native and wine games.
+TMM is a Linux native mod manager made with the Tauri toolkit.
+It can install, load, remove and deploy mods for both Linux native and WINE games.

 ## TMM Roadmap
 - [x] Move the current mod manager logic to rust